 IASSC uses Blooms Taxonomy in an attempt to help define cognitive level benchmarks for each subject matter item contained within the IASSC Lean Six Sigma Body of Knowledge.
 This helps IASSC to design exam items and assemble examinations that accurately measure candidate knowledge of subject matter.
 Furthermore, it helps Providers determine the extent to which their curriculum can be taught to cause a desired outcome across various subject matters.
 Additional information related to IASSC’s use of Blooms Taxonomy can be found here: IASSC and Blooms Taxonomy.

 To view and obtain copies of the IASSC Lean Six Sigma Body of Knowledge for Black Belt, Green Belt and Yellow Belt visit the pages below:

 1 It is not practical to survey and interview every organization and professional involved in Lean Six Sigma as to the content subject matters and methods that are used.
 In an effort to supply the Industry with a Lean Six Sigma Body of Knowledge that is representative and worthy of being adopted as a viable and practical minimum competency standard, IASSC has employed a variety of techniques to research, survey and garner feedback on the topics taught by various professionals and organizations.
 The IASSC Lean Six Sigma Body of Knowledge is a voluntarily adopted standard, which by various measures, has been widely accepted across the Industry.
 Information pertaining to the origins of the IASSC Body of Knowledge can be reviewed here.
-If you would like to provide your own input on the IASSC Body of Knowledge, we welcome you to contact us.
+If you would like to provide your own input on the IASSC Body of Knowledge, please complete the IASSC BoK Survey and we welcome you to contact us.

 2 Wikipedia > Blooms Taxonomy > https://en.wikipedia.org/wiki/Bloom%27s_taxonomy